ZippoLag/InterviewCodeChallenge/Devlog.md

 	- Remove Grade from Enrollment entity and update DB Schema
 * Stretch Goal: Setup a postman collection that calls each one of the endpoints.
 * Personal stretch: add error-handling middleware for all endpoints
-* Personal stretch: add plural to "Enrollment" in CompleteExampleDBContext.cs
+* Personal stretch: rename "Enrollment" to be plural in CompleteExampleDBContext.cs and DB Schema
 * Personal stretch: replace hardcoded "LocalDevelopmentContext" on Startup.cs and Unit Tests with a setting
 * Personal stretch: replace real DB connection on Unit Tests with an in-memory context mock
 * Personal stretch: contemplate adding Controller Unit Tests
 * Personal stretch: increase GetTopStudentsForAllCourses in StudentLogic.cs
+* Personal stretch: implement Read operations for all Entities (GetById and GetAll)
+* Personal stretch: implement pagination and filtering for GetAll operations

 # Done

 * For a particular instructor, list all the students' grades the instructor has given out
+* List all students that have the top 3 grades for each course
+	- Note: missing Unit Tests
+* Enroll a student in a course
+	- Note: missing Unit Tests

 ## Changelog (reverse order)